vert-x/mod-lang-clojure/docs/core_manual_clojure.md

   only to requests that have JSESSIONID cookie set.
 This setting controls if the server should set this cookie to a dummy value.
 By default setting JSESSIONID cookie is enabled.
-More sophisticated beaviour can be achieved by supplying a function.
+More sophisticated behaviour can be achieved by supplying a function.
 * `:session_timeout`: The server sends a `close` event when a client receiving connection have not been seen for a while.
 This delay is configured by this setting.
 By default the `close` event will be